Skip to main content

 • Parameters may be declared in any order — the framework matches them by type and annotation, not position.

-• If a parameter cannot be resolved, an IllegalStateException is thrown with a descriptive message.
+• If a parameter cannot be resolved, null is injected (or Optional.empty() for Optional<T> parameters).

 @BotCommand("/profile")